- Magnesium is essential for a properly-functioning, healthy body

 7. There are many options of magnesium supplements to take

-Along with eating foods that contain magnesium such as almonds, spinach, peanuts, pumpkin seeds, avocado, peanut butter, oatmeal, bananas — consider adding in our recommended, favorite magnesium supplements:
+Along with eating foods that contain magnesium such as almonds, spinach, peanuts, pumpkin seeds, avocado, peanut butter, oatmeal, bananas — consider adding in our recommended, favorite magnesium supplement:

 Are you convinced yet?
 We hope so.
 Magnesium can truly benefit your life — try it for yourself.